yellow cylinder tower at Pena Palace Sintra

 • Experience no wasted time in long lines or waiting for the train from Pena Palace to Lisbon

-When you arrive at the Sintra train station, take the 434 bus from the Sintra train station to the Pena Palace.
+• Take the 434 bus from the Sintra train station to Pena Palace.
 Bus 434 Sintra is a tourist bus that does a loop around Sintra with stops at all the attractions in Sintra Mountains.
 It picks up just outside of the Sintra Train station and costs €6.90 for the entire loop or €3.90 for one stop.

 If you prefer driving, you can rent a car or take a taxi from Lisbon directly to Pena Palace.
-The journey takes around 30-40 minutes depending on traffic conditions.
+The journey takes around 30-40 minutes depending on traffic.

 The recommendation by tourist boards is for visitors to take the bus.
 There is very limited parking and the roadway is far too narrow to allow for parking.
 As well, as the desire to control the air quality and limit car emissions in this area.